 - When getting off the bus, make sure all your belongings are with you and hold onto them tight.
 Bags have been snatched from tired passengers.

 - Keep the luggage ticket the bus driver gives you.
 Don’t lose it.

 - If your luggage does get stolen, write down the license plate of the bus and name of the company (and driver if you can get it).
 Call 911.

 - Be wary if someone is too nice or chatty.
 It may be a way to distract you to steal your stuff and many thieves work in pairs.
 One to distract you, one to snatch your stuff.

 - We personally don’t recommend putting any belongings in the overhead bin but if you have to, check on it every so often and don’t leave valuable items in there.
 Keep the valuables with you.

 - Book with certified tour operators

 - Ask for the cancellation policy and written confirmation when booking tours.

 - Be wary of people selling tours on the street or beach, even if it’s cheaper.
 They may not be certified, therefore they won’t have insurance.
 You won’t be covered in case of an accident.

 - If you feel the tour company you booked with were irresponsible or unsafe, you can report them to 50622995811 or report to the Visit Costa Rica tourism board website.

 When Staying at a Hotel

-- If you are a victim of a crime at your hotel, report it to 911 and file a report to the OIJ.
+- If you are a victim of a crime at your hotel, report it to 911 and file a report to the OIJ ASAP.

 - Ask for a confirmation and receipt from your hotel.